drilloman/kubeforge/demo1/README.md

 ---

+## Prerequisites

+- Ubuntu Server
+- MicroK8s
+- kubectl
+- Docker image already available on the cluster

+---

 ## Objectives

-By completing this demo you I've learned how to:
+By completing this demo you I learned how to:

 * Create and manage a Namespace
 * Deploy applications using Deployments